Performance & Volatility

 The key elements of the index methodology are available upon demand.

-The NXS Small Cap Europe Equity Excess Return Index is a dynamic strategy index with exposure to a basket of European liquid and marketable stocks selected on the basis of their low market capitalisations, combined with a continuous hedge on the Eurostoxx 50® Index.
+NXS Small Cap Europe Equity Excess Return Index is a dynamic strategy index with exposure to a basket of European liquid and marketable stocks selected on the basis of their low market capitalisations, combined with a continuous hedge on the EURO STOXX 50® Index.

-The aim of the index is to to tap into the performance that may be offered by some Small Caps stocks relative to Blue Chips, and to stabilise the volatility of the performance.
+The aim of the index is to allow investors to tap into the potential vigorous growth that may be offered by some Small Caps stocks relative to Blue Chips, and to stabilise the volatility of the performance and capture the outperformance of the selected stocks vs the benchmark.